Parry McCluer High School: Athletics

 PM students got second in the 4x800 meter relay race at the Virginia 2024 Class 1A/2A Indoor State Track Meet with a time of 8:16.80, breaking the previous state record and school record for that event.
 A few months later in early summer, those same 4 boys won the Class 1 VHSL 2024 state Outdoor track 4 × 800 m relay with a time of 8:16.38, breaking the school record, as well as the state meet record.

 The PM Softball team won Back to Back State Championships in 2015 and 2016.
 Their head coach is Troy Clark.
 The PM softball team had 3 participants in VHSCA All Star game in 2016.
 PM softball also had 3 participants in the 2017 VHSCA All Star game.

 The girls' basketball team won their first state title in 2017 under Coach Adam Gilbert, and went on to repeat as champions the following season (2018), while winning the regional tournament as well.
 The Lady Blues won the state title again in 2019 completing the three-peat.

 The boys basketball team has one state championship.
 They won the Class 1 title in 2021 over Altavista 56-39.
 They were led by superstar big man Spencer Hamilton who towered over his opponents at 7’ tall.
 Hamilton is a two time Class 1 player of the year.

+Parry McCluer Middle School will be relocating to the High School starting with the 2026-27 school year, as additions and alterations will be made for the short and long term.